wp-plugins/simple-ajax-chat/readme.txt

 `&lt;?php if (function_exists('simple_ajax_chat')) simple_ajax_chat(); ?&gt;`

+**Stopping spam**

+This plugin works in two modes:

+* "Open air" mode - anyone can comment
+* "Private" mode - only logged in users may comment

+In terms of chat spam, the "open air" mode is much improved at blocking spam, but some spam still gets through the filters.
+As a general rule, the longer your chat forum is online, the more of a target it will be for spammers.

+If you absolutely don't want any spam, run the plugin in "private" mode.
+In private mode, the chat forum will require login to view and use, and no spam should make it through.

+Alternately/optionally you may use the included .htaccess file to add some simple rules to block users by IP and other variables.

+**Other notes**

+If the chat form looks messed up on your theme, try disabling the checkbox for "Enable custom styles?"

+If that doesn't help, you can include your own custom CSS.
+To do so, replace the "Custom CSS styles" with your own, and then enable the "Enable custom styles?" setting.
+Alternately, you may include custom CSS via your theme's stylesheet.

 == Upgrade Notice ==

 To upgrade, simply upload the new version and you should be good to go.